opencontainers/tob/CHARTER.md

 i.
 Both the Project Category and Specification Scope of each OCI Project will be maintained in [the TOB's repository](https://github.com/opencontainers/tob).
-   Changing an OCI Project's category requires a TOB decision in favour of the change, following the process outlined in Section 6 (n) of this Charter, with thirty (30) days’ notice to the OCI Members before taking effect.
+   Changing an OCI Project's category requires a TOB decision in favour of the change, following the process outlined in Section 6 (o) of this Charter, with thirty (30) days’ notice to the OCI Members before taking effect.

 j.
 Due to historical considerations, the OCI Runtime Reference Implementation